Leasingham: History

 Other buildings in the village include the church of St Andrews, a Wesleyan chapel, manor house, village hall and a row of alms houses.
 The local school is St Andrew's C.E.
 Primary School, which partners with Carre's Grammar School using its Outreach programme.
 The playing fields include a bowls club and cricket pitch.

+Amenities

 Amenities include the Duke of Wellington public house, Busy Bees Preschool, a post office shop, corner shop, farm shop, and two hairdressers.

 A local bus service runs every hour to Sleaford, with links to Lincoln, Grantham, Nottingham and Skegness.